mirayalaPallavi/VisageAI/README.md

 <<<<<<< HEAD
-# Club Project
+# VisageAI 🚀
+AI-Powered Face Recognition & Verification Platform

+VisageAI is a **scalable, microservices-based platform** for **face recognition and verification** using **images and videos**.
-A comprehensive microservices-based system for face detection, embedding generation, and similarity search, designed for club management and security applications.
+It offers **real-time face detection, embedding generation, and secure template management**, built for **security, authentication, and advanced analytics**.

 ## 🏗️ Architecture Overview